DY-18/Programming-Scripting-Exercises/README.md

 ## Week 7 Exercise ##

 Write a Python script containing a function called factorial() that takes a single input/argument which is a positive integer and returns its factorial.
 The factorial of a number is that number multiplied by all of the positive numbers less than it.
 For example, the factorial of 5 is 5x4x3x2x1 which equals 120.
 In the script, test the function by calling it with the values 5, 7, and 10.
+In this exercise, the student is defining a function.
+The keyword def introduces a function definition.
+It must be followed by the function name and the parenthesized list of formal parameters.
+The statements that form the body of the function start at the next line, and must be indented.
+More information about defining functions can be found at the [Python tutorial website](https://docs.python.org/3/tutorial/controlflow.html).
+Also helpful links from the [Khan Academy - Defining a factorial function] (https://www.youtube.com/watch?v=JwO_25S_eWE0 and [Stackoverflow](https://stackoverflow.com/questions/26499776/python-using-def-in-a-factorial-program).